 Waqi: "Definitely!
 I’m really looking forward to it."

-C. Exercise
+C. Exercises

-Answer these questions.- What is the topic of the conversation?
+Identify the best response to the questions below.- What is the topic of the conversation?

 - What is the most probable relationship between the speakers?